NewsCurrently, no news are available

 This block course spans over four weeks, starting on August 12, and ending September 6.

 After the kick-off meeting, you will be assigned a reading group covering one of the topics above.
 Throughout the first week, the group will prepare a common talk presenting background information on the topic.
 The week after, you have time to prepare an individual talk presenting a single paper.

 Each talk is followed by a moderated discussion.

 Lastly, you may write up a summary of the seminar relating your reading group and paper to other talks.

 Early bird registration: you can register over the centralized seminar registration page here starting April 4 until April 8.

-End of term registration: please send an email to Maximilian Schwenger until August 9.
+End of term registration: please send an email to Maximilian Schwenger between July 15 and August 9.